dhesin/minerl/README.md

 ### Learning the Critic Network - The Q Learning Side of DDPG

 Learning the critic network is closely related to the Q-Learning, another algorithm for learning  state-action values for dicrete state-action space.
-Both critic network and Q-Learning make use of Bellman Equations of Optimality as follows;
+Both critic network and Q-Learning make use of Bellman Equations of Optimality as follows;pip3 install --upgrade minerl

 ![](./content/Q_Value_Bellman_1.jpg)